GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 If you wish to register custom items, global resource packs (or soon, custom blocks and entities), you would need to subscribe to the event using the @Subscribe annotation, and register them in the event.
 You can find an example for custom items [here](/geyser/custom-items/#geyser-extensions).

-The bulk of your code would go into the PostInitializeEvent, when Geyser is ready to accept & handle players.
+The bulk of your code would go into the `GeyserPostInitializeEvent`, when Geyser is ready to accept & handle players.
 See below for an example:

 ```java
 @Subscribe